dzc-007/Human-Evaluation/README.md

 ![Step 2](GUIDE_BOOK/step_2.png)

-And so on, repeat the above two steps repeatedly until you have read all the sentences in Text A.
+And so on, repeat the above two steps repeatedly until you have read all the sentences in Text A.'''

 ## Scoring Question
 ### Question Setting